|

 positioned in order to decide whether or not a line is

+being touched.
 The game is won by the first person to

 reach 75 points although this cannot be achieved during a